LATAM Airlines: Privatization and internationalization

 In September 1989, the Chilean government privatized the carrier, selling a majority stake in the company to Icarosan and Scandinavian Airlines (49%), which subsequently sold its stake a few years later to local investors.
 Since 1994, major shareholders have been the Cueto Family and businessman Sebastián Piñera (until 2010), who sold his shares when taking office as President of the Republic of Chile.

 The approval from the Chilean Anti-Trust Authority resulted in the acquisition of the country's second-largest airline Ladeco on August 11, 1995.
 In October 1998, LAN-Chile merged its cargo subsidiary Fast Air Carrier with Ladeco, forming LAN Express.

-In 1998 LAN Airlines established a joint venture with Lufthansa called LLTT (Lufthansa-LAN Technical Training S.A.) with the aim to satisfy the needs for aircraft maintenance training in Latin America.
-LLTT is based at LAN's hangars in Comodoro Arturo Merino Benitez Airport.
-LLTT is the only A320 Maintenance Simulator (CMOS) training provider in Latin America.
+In 1998, LAN established a joint venture with Lufthansa called LLTT (Lufthansa-LAN Technical Training S.A.) with the aim of satisfying the needs for aircraft maintenance training in Latin America.
+LLTT was based at LAN's hangars in Arturo Merino Benítez Airport.
+LLTT was the only A320 Maintenance Simulator (CMOS) training provider in Latin America.

 In 2000, LAN Cargo opened up a major operations base at Miami International Airport and currently operates one of its largest cargo facilities there.

 In 2002, LAN Chile started its internationalization process through LAN Perú and LAN Ecuador.

 In March 2004, LAN-Chile and its subsidiaries, LAN Perú, LAN Ecuador, LAN Dominicana and LAN Express, became unified under the unique LAN brand and livery, eliminating each airline country name on the brands.
 On June 17, 2004, LAN-Chile changed its formal name to LAN Airlines (which was said to mean Latin American Network Airlines, even though the airline says LAN is no longer an acronym) as part of this re-branding and internationalization process; although, when founded in 1929, LAN originally meant "Línea Aérea Nacional" (National Airline).

 In March 2005, LAN opened its subsidiary LAN Argentina in Argentina and operates national and international flights from Buenos Aires, and is the third-largest local operator behind Aerolíneas Argentinas and Austral.
 This subsidiary is also under the LAN brand.

 As of August 1, 2006, LAN merged first and business classes of service into a single class, named Premium Business.

 On October 28, 2010, LAN acquired 98% of the shares of AIRES, the second-largest air carrier in Colombia.
 On December 3, 2011, AIRES started operating as LAN Colombia under the unified LAN livery.

-Since May 5, 2016, LAN has been operating as LATAM Chile.
+Since May 5, 2016, LAN has been operating as LATAM Airlines.
 The airline opened many routes during 2017, one of them being the longest flight in their history: Santiago to Melbourne, which started operating October 5 of that year.